-- If more than one external component is connected to the projector, change the Comp2/ YCbCr Input or Comp1 Input setting in the Setting menu to Analog-RGB after making the connections.
+- After making the connections, change the Comp2/YCbCr Input setting in the Setting menu to Analog-RGB.
 (P.69) - Do not bind the power cord and the computer cable together, otherwise image interference or errors in operation may result. - You may need to purchase a separate adapter to connect the computer to the projector, depending on the shape of the computer's monitor port.
-Refer to the Users Guide for the computer for details. - The optional Mac Adapter Set is required in order to connect the projector to a Macintosh computer.
-See "Appendix: Optional Accessories" (P.100) - If the computer and projector are too far away from each other for the accessory cable to reach, or If you would like to project computer images at UXGA resolution, use the optional computer cable.
+Refer to the documentation for the computer for details. - A commercially-available adapter is required in order to connect the projector to a Macintosh computer. - If the computer and projector are too far away from each other for the accessory cable to reach, or if you would like to project computer images at UXGA resolution, use the optional computer cable.
 See "Appendix: Optional Accessories" (P.100)